Fake US immigration consultancy racket busted in Hyderabad, 4 persons arrested | Law-Order

 - India

-A foreign job consultancy racket in which several aspirants were promised of securing employment in the United States got busted as four people, including the owner of the firm, were arrested for their alleged involvement, police here said on Wednesday.
+An immigration consultancy racket in which several job aspirants were promised of getting visas to the United States got busted as four people, including the owner of the firm, were arrested here for their alleged involvement, police said on Wednesday.

 As many as 10 people have already flown to the US upon securing visas by submitting fake documents, police said.

-A local financier and a commission agent were among those arrested, police said, adding that fake government ID cards along with sponsor letters among other documents were seized from them.
+A local financier and a commission agent were among those arrested from Neredmet in the city, police said, adding that fake government ID cards along with sponsor letters among other documents were seized from them.

 The firm fraudulently used a genuine sponsor letter of an Indian couple residing in the US and wrongfully made entries of visa aspirants in this document.
 It made several copies of these documents and misused it by showing it as though the Indian couple was sponsoring its relatives to go to the US, the release said.

-The accused Chowdary used to introduce the visa aspirants to the arrested private financier, who in turn used to open accounts in a cooperative bank and deposited an amount ranging between Rs 40 lakh to Rs 50 lakh to create an impression that the cash transaction is legitimate, police said, adding that if the aspirant secured the prized visa, the accused used to charge them between Rs 3.5 lakh to Rs 4 lakh.
+The accused Chowdary used to introduce the visa aspirants to the arrested private financier, who in turn used to open accounts in a cooperative bank and deposited an amount ranging between Rs 40 lakh to Rs 50 lakh to create an impression that the cash transaction is legitimate, police said.

+If the aspirant secured the prized visa, the accused used to charge them between Rs 3.5 lakh to Rs 4 lakh, they added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)